catshout/casisp-runtime/doc/processor.jsonDataFormat.md

-# Processor JsonDataFormat
+# Processor JSON Dataformat
-The jsonDataFormat Processor provides a component to marshal or unmarshal the message content to or from JSON.
+The JSON Dataformat Processor provides a component to marshal or unmarshal the message content to or from JSON.

 ## Configuration example
 ````json